 No Criteria Yes No 1 Companies must be registered with National Treasury's Central Supplier Database.
 Provide proof of print out from CSD.
+2 Tax compliant with SARS (to be verified through CSD and SARS).
 3 Complete, sign, submit SBD 1, SBD 3.3, SBD 4, SBD 6.1, SBD 8, SBD 9

+12.3 PHASE 3 MANDATORY COMPLIANCE

-PHASE 3: MANDATORY COMPLIANCE: Please note that all bidders must comply with the following mandatory requirements-Failure to submit any of the document listed below will render your bid non-responsive and will be disqualified.
+Please note that all bidders must comply with the following mandatory requirements-Failure to submit any of the document listed below will render your bid non-responsive and will be disqualified.